Microsoft's latest irritating Windows ad tactic: promotions in File Explorer

-Microsoft has managed to stoke a lot of controversy and general anger amongst users with its attempts to foist adds upon Windows adherents.
+Microsoft has managed to stoke a lot of controversy and general anger amongst users with its attempts to foist ads upon Windows adherents.

 The company has faced criticism for recent ad practices, such as with the lock screen advertising on the Tomb Raider game, generally irritating prompts to set the Edge browser as the default, and pop-up ads on Google Chrome urging users to install the Shopping Assistant add-on.